Posts

 Understanding The Popularity and Appeal of Trump

-It has been perplexing for me to understand how intelligent, informed and well-educated people, can support Trump.
-For me, it is just so obvious that Trump is the diametric antithesis of the type of person who should be elected to lead our country.
+It has been perplexing for me to understand how intelligent, informed and well-educated people, can continue to support Trump.
+For me, it is just so obvious that Trump is the diametric antithesis of the type of person who should lead our country.
 This dichotomy remained unresolved until it came to me that it’s all about one thing: CHANGE .
 Change is a constant force of nature.
 At first blush, most of us are naturally suspicious and leery of change, but it is ever present, and it is something we have to recognize, confront and adjust to.
 We are wary of change because it requires us to move from the known to the unknown.
 For many, from all walks of life, the impact of change conjures up a fear of the future, insecurities and uncertainty.
 This apprehension over change creates in many a desire to go back to what they knew and were comfortable with in the past.
-But one thing to understand is that once fundamental change is inculcated into society, as much as we may want
+But one thing to understand is that once fundamental change is inculcated into society, a...

 The Best Path to Entrepreneurial Success is to Do the Unexpected